-- 4.3.2 The existing private access is to be widened as per Figure 7, which conforms to the requirements of DMRB CD123 'Geometric design of at-grade and signalised junctions' with the 215m visibility splays achieved from a set-back distance of 4m.
-Vehicle tracking is also shown. - 4.3.3 The existing lake to the west of the proposed temporary development is to be retained as part of the development, with the proposed internal access road to be constructed along the perimeter, and eventually joining to the A487.
-A site plan overview is shown in Figure 8 and Figure 9. - 4.3.4 A security gate and cabin is proposed as part of the temporary development, to ensure maximum safety at the site during daylight and nigh time hours. - 4.3.5 In terms of pedestrian accessibility, gates are proposed at the rear of the temporary site and the existing caravan site to provide a separation between the two amenities.
+- 4.3.2 The existing private access is to be widened as per Figure 7, with the relevant visibility splays and vehicle tracking also shown. - 4.3.3 The existing lake west to the proposed temporary development is to be retained as part of the development, with the proposed internal access road to be constructed along the perimeter, and eventually joining to the A487.
+A site plan overview is shown in Figure 8. - 4.3.4 A security gate and cabin is proposed as part of the temporary development, to ensure maximum safety at the site during daylight and nigh time hours. - 4.3.5 In terms of pedestrian accessibility, gates are proposed at the rear of the temporary site and the existing caravan site to provide a separation between the two amenities.
 Pedestrian access into the temporary site exists using the public footpath at the rear, which also provides a safe connecting link into Penrhyndeudraeth. - 4.3.6 A drop off and delivery point is also proposed as part of the temporary development proposals to allow for the safe delivery of services and goods.